wilsonmar/wilsonmar.github.io/_posts/2018-07-20-salesforce-projects.md

 ## Projects

    At last count, there are 81 <a target="_blank" href="https://trailhead.salesforce.com/en/projects">Salesforce Trailhead projects</a> for developers.

-   43 are for Admins
+   * 43 are for Admins.
-   34 are intermediate projects.
+   * 34 are intermediate projects.
-   13 are advanced projects.
+   * 13 are advanced projects.

 PROTIP: Many of the projects introduce techniques for connecting Salesforce with external systems.